David Bowie (1969 album): Music and lyrics

 The music on David Bowie has been described as folk rock and psychedelic rock, with elements of country and progressive rock.
-Biographer David Buckley writes that: "Bowie was still reflecting the governing ideologies of the day and the dominant musical modes...rather than developing a distinct music of his own."
-Kevin Cann finds the musical ground on the album to encompass "a fusion of acoustic folk leanings with a growing interest in electric rock".
+According to the biographer David Buckley, Bowie based the music on the dominant styles of the times "rather than developing a distinct music of his own".
+Kevin Cann finds the music encompasses "a fusion of acoustic folk leanings with a growing interest in electric rock".
 Cann continues that David Bowie marked a turning point for the artist, in that lyrically he began "drawing on life" rather than writing "winsome stories".
-Spitz considers the album to be Bowie's first "heavy" record and also one of his darkest, due to the death of his father.
+Marc Spitz considers the album one of Bowie's darkest, due to the death of his father.
 He writes that it reflects the artist's "darkening vision" and depicts "a man coming of age in a world that is increasingly depraved and barren".
 Susie Goldring of BBC Music calls David Bowie a "kaleidoscopic album [that] is an amalgamation of [Bowie's] obsessions – directors, musicians, poets and spirituality of a distinctly late-60s hue".

 Songs

 "Space Oddity" is a largely acoustic number augmented by the eerie tones of the composer's stylophone, a pocket electronic organ.
 Some commentators have also seen the song as a metaphor for heroin use, citing the opening countdown as analogous to the drug's passage down the needle prior to the euphoric "hit", while noting Bowie's admission of a "silly flirtation with smack" in 1968.
 "Unwashed and Somewhat Slightly Dazed" reflects a strong Bob Dylan influence, with its harmonica, edgy guitar sound and snarling vocal.
 Spitz describes the song as an "extensive hard rock jam", while Buckley calls it a "country-meets-prog-rock collision of ideas".
-Heard at the end of that track on the UK Philips LP was "Don't Sit Down", an unlisted 40-second jam.
-The hidden track was excluded from the US Mercury release and RCA reissue of the album.
-Author Peter Doggett criticises the track's inclusion, calling it "pointless and disruptive", and believes "the album is stronger without it".
+A hidden track, subsequently titled "Don't Sit Down", featured at the end of the song on the original UK LP, but was excluded from the US Mercury release and RCA reissue of the album.